Blog Post Updated on: May 18, 2020

 There are some affordable changes you can make today that may reduce the amount of energy you use in your home, and in turn, the amount of your utility bills.

 - Clean your furnace/air filters to allow your HVAC system to run faster and more efficiently.

 - Close unused air vents to prevent major strain on your system from heating or cooling rooms that are rarely used.

 - Change your incandescent bulbs to CFL or LED bulbs.
 CFL bulbs use up to 25 to 80 percent less energy than standard incandescent bulbs, and LED bulbs use less wattage than both incandescent and CFL bulbs and can last a lifetime.
-For example, if you replace 40 incandescent light bulbs with LED bulbs, you will save $5,750 in energy and bulb expenses over the course of 20 years.
-That’s $479.00 in savings per year!
+For example, if you replace just 5 of the most frequently used incandescent light bulbs with LED bulbs, you can save $75 each year.

 An Energy-Efficient Home